icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [Unified Data Modeling for Relational and NoSQL Databases](https://www.infoq.com/articles/unified-data-modeling-for-relational-and-nosql-databases/) - Solution for managing both NoSQL and relational databases using the Unified Data Modeling technique.
 - [Unifying Relational, Document, Graph, and Temporal Data Models](https://fauna.com/blog/unifying-relational-document-graph-and-temporal-data-models) - Patterns for querying across multiple paradigms in the same database.
 - [How To Design Schema For Your NoSQL Database?](https://www.dataversity.net/how-to-design-schema-for-your-nosql-database/#) - Despite popular belief that NoSQL are schema-less, this article outlines how NoSQL databases follow "query driven design" and considerations for this flexibility in schema.
+- [Best Practices for NoSQL Database Design (2012)](https://softwareengineering.stackexchange.com/q/158790/) - A couple answers and links for NoSQL database design.

 ## Trade-Offs in CAP/Brewer's Theorem